bubbafat/bubbafat.github.io/_posts/2013-06-30-todomvc-angularjs-hood-ie-60-minutes-to-awesome.md

 ![](/images/archive/couchdb-proof.png)

 There you go.
 You can see the user was created (we're in their database) and the document contains the todo items.
-Actually, it is missing one but that's just because of how I took the screen shots.
+Actually, it is missing one but that's just because of how I took the scre   en shots.
 Deal with it.

 #### But fast, right?